Akash743/Azure-Data-Engineering-Project-AP-Morgan/README.md

 5. Move all the passed files to Staging folder.

 6. Write the passed files as the Delta table in the Azure Databricks

+Steps:
+1. Create ADLS Storage Account with Landing Folder in it
+2. Processing using Azure Databricks: Create Azure Databricks Workspace